eggnogdev/my-recipes/lib/models/measurements/README.md

 # Measurement Models

-How to add a new unit model to the app.
-Each unit needs its own model, mostly so they each can have their own conversion method.
+How to add a new measurement model to the app.
+Each measuremnt needs its own model, mostly so they each can have their own conversion method.

 ## lib/models/units/unit.m.dart